About the Course

 About Extreme Acceleration courses

 These courses offer topics condensed into a highly concentrated and accelerated learning experience, and are best suited for advanced learners craving a truly intensive challenge.
 In online Extreme Acceleration courses, students progress at their own pace with guidance from instructors.
+Students work individually and may finish the course early if they complete all requirements before the course end date.

 Requirements